birth educator and author

 Discover the importance of experienced support to back your intention for normal physiological birthing and learn how to work with pain through a dynamic labour rehearsal, breathing, movement, sound release and support strategies.

 This workshop is open to partners and support people.
-While you can choose to book at any time, ideally, you should attend this workshop when you are between 6 and 8 months pregnant.
+While you can choose to attend earlier or later in pregnancy, ideally you should attend this workshop when you are between 5 and 8 months pregnant.

 ‘We felt that we got more out of Rhea’s course than all our antenatal classes combined’ – Tania and Jim